CalSol/Devops-FW/README.md

 1. Using `git` effectively has a learning curve, but as Git is everywhere now, it's worth learning.
 Make sure you're familiar with Git commands like `commit`, `pull`, `push`, `merge`, `rebase`, and `cherry-pick`.

 ## Development
+_There are two options for code development: using an IDE or a text editor and command line.
+- An IDE (Eclispe, IntelliJ, PyCharm, VSCode, NetBeans) gives an integrated way to code, program, and debug firmware.
+It requires more setup, but once done it's convinient and very powerful.
+- Using a text editor (Sublime, Atom, vim, emacs, Notepad++) and command line is a more bare-bones way to code.
+There's no additional setup, but it's a little harder to learn.
+See the [command-line operations section](#command-line-operations)._

-### Installing Eclipse
+### IDE Setup
-_This section is optional, for people who want to work with an IDE and GUI debug tools.
-This is recommended for beginners, as it provides a low learning curve and integrated way to code, program, and debug firmware.
-For the masochists among us that love vim/emacs and command-line GDB, see the [command-line operations section](#command-line-operations)._
+_This section is optional, for people who want to work with an IDE and GUI debug tools._

-#### Initial setup
+#### Installing Eclipse and add-ons
 1. [Download Eclipse](https://www.eclipse.org/downloads/).
 Eclipse IDE for C/C++ developers is a good option.
 1. Install some Eclipse plugins:
     - (menu) > Help > Install New Software..., then enter the update site URL in the "Work with..." field.